Why Adalo Is Perfect for Building a MyFitnessPal Clone

 Why Adalo Is the Right Choice for Building Your Nutrition App

-True Native Apps: Unlike platforms that only produce web apps, Adalo lets you publish directly to both the Apple App Store and Google Play Store.
-Your users get a native app experience with push notifications and offline capabilities.
+True Native Apps: Unlike platforms that produce web wrappers, Adalo compiles to native code and publishes directly to both the Apple App Store and Google Play Store.
+Your users get a native app experience with push notifications and better performance.
+One update to your Adalo app automatically updates web, iOS, and Android versions simultaneously.

-Cost-Effective Development: Building with Adalo starts at $36/month (annual billing) for app store publishing, compared to hiring freelance developers at $5,000-10,000.
+Cost-Effective Development: Building with Adalo starts at $36/month (annual billing) for app store publishing with unlimited usage—no bill shock from unexpected charges.
+Compare this to hiring freelance developers at $5,000-10,000 or platforms like FlutterFlow ($70/month per user) that still require you to source, set up, and pay for a separate database.

 Extensive Learning Resources: Access the App Academy, detailed documentation, and a community forum to get help whenever you're stuck.